 Remove the sauce from the heat, stir in a pat of butter, then pour it over the pork tenderloin and you're done.
 Time to EAT!

 The recipe makes quite a bit of sauce in proportion to the tenderloin.
 It'll seem like too much.
 But, trust me.
 Every time I've made this dish, we've devoured up every last drop.

 What to serve with pork tenderloin

 All three potato recipes are creamy and delicious piled up on a plate next to sliced pork tenderloin that's been doused in cherry sauce.
 Be still my beating heart.

-I also like to serve a sautéed green vegetable like asparagus, green beans, or zucchini.
+I generally also add a sautéed green vegetable like asparagus, green beans, or zucchini.
 And, if I'm feeling especially indulgent, I'll make some homemade dinner rolls which are perfect for sopping up all that delicious red wine cherry sauce.